ModusCreateOrg/ardugo/README.md

 # Modus ArduGo
 Inspired by [EVADE](https://moduscreate.com/blog/announcing-evade-our-first-arduboy-game/), ArduGo implements a Go board with rules and heuristics for playing Go.
-It is designed to be forked and used to create other games that use a goban, like GoBang.
+It is designed to be forked and used to quicjly create other games that use a goban, like GoBang.

 The board has nine columns and rows, which is the right size for learning to play Go, and for fitting into the Arduino's limited resources.